que-tech/que-tech/README.md

-# Wheat-Sol (SWHIT): Cultivating Digital Wealth for Future Generations
+# Wheat-Sol (SWHIT): Sowing the Seeds of Digital Prosperity

 ## Table of Contents